Engelberg/instaparse/README.md

 	   :string-ci true (treat all string literals as case insensitive)

+	   :auto-whitespace (:standard or :comma)
+	   or
+	   :auto-whitespace custom-whitespace-parser

+       Clj only:
 	   :no-slurp true (disables use of slurp to auto-detect whether input is a URI.
 When using this option, input must be a grammar string or grammar map.
 Useful for platforms where slurp is slow or not available.)

-	   :auto-whitespace (:standard or :comma)
-	   or
-	   :auto-whitespace custom-whitespace-parser

 	=> (doc insta/parse)
 	-------------------------